MrJoy/DeltaPack/COMPRESSION_ANALYSIS.md

 XDelta seems to be the king of the hill here, with a comparatively small penalty over a baseline tarball but considerably better compression than BSDiff.

+EDelta, while being the fastest of the bunch, and in certain one-off tests producing better compression between certain file-pairs than BSDiff, fares poorly in terms of overall compression ratio -- but still comes out notably better overall than ZDelta.
+Interestingly, ZDelta does outcompress it in the case of SM#186941 though.

 ## WTF Is Up With Service Month 156684?